 - How to descale your Nespresso U

 4. Decreased Water Pressure

-We have all let our Nespresso machines run dry by not filling them up with enough water before we you make ‘just one more coffee’.
+We have all let our Nespresso machines run dry by not filling them up with enough water before we make ‘just one more coffee’.
 This can be really bad for your precious coffee machine as it can suck air into the pump and Thermoblock heating element.
-The air bubbles can lead to a loss in pressure, and sometimes no water flowing at all.
+The air bubbles can lead to a loss in pressure, and sometimes no water flows at all.

 To fix this issue we want to purge the machine a couple of times without a capsule in the machine.
 Fill the water tank with water, remove the already used capsule from the chamber, and close the lever.
 Next, put a cup under the spout and press the long pour button without a capsule.
 Hot water will pour into the cup, forcing out any air pockets in the machine.
 We recommend doing this 2 or 3 times to be sure all the air is extracted.

 Inside the capsule chamber is an array of small plastic pyramids that the pods get forced upon to pop the foil lid.